 - 3 tablespoons honey

 - 1 cup barley flour

 - Prepare your sugar: It is important to use the right sugar for this recipe.
 In India, a very fine sugar is widely available.
 What they use is similar to what we would call castor sugar, baker’s sugar, or superfine.
-Castor sugar is used for almost all baking in the U.K., but unfortunately, it is not readily available in the U.S., and what is available is good, but expensive, especially if you want organic sugar.
+Castor sugar is used for almost everything in the UK, but unfortunately, it is not readily available in the U.S., and what is available is expensive, especially if you want organic sugar.
 To work around this problem, process raw sugar in a food processor or blender until fine, somewhere in between regular sugar and powdered sugar.

 - Prepare the wet ingredients: In a tiny saucepan, gently heat the half cup of ghee to melt, but do not boil it.
 Add honey and stir well to mix.

 - In a mixing bowl, add sugar, barley flour, rice flour, cocoa powder, baking powder, and cardamom powder, and mix well.